project-koku/nise/README.md

 #### Publishing

+Publishing is achieved by merging a new version into `main`.
 Increment the version in [nise/__init__.py].
+This can be done via `hatch`.
+For example, to bump the version to `4.9.9`, one would do:

+    $ uv run hatch version 4.9.9
+    Old: 4.7.0
+    New: 4.9.9

+Add the version change in `nise/__init__.py` to your PR and ask for a review.
 As soon as your PR is merged to main, a new koku-nise package will built, tagged, and deployed to PyPI.

 ##### Finer Publishing Details